christinathucanh/Wordle-Pro/README.md

 - [ x] User can change the numbers of rows on the board (how many guesses allowed)
 - [ x] User can select a new themed set to pull the goal word from
 - [ x] User can select "alien wordle", causing the goal word to change after each guess

-The following **optional** features are implemented:

 - [ x] App displays a reset button on the top left to reset the game (but make no changes to the settings)

-The following **additional** features are implemented:

-- [ x] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough